Prayer/Meditation Room

 9th Day- Peacock Green

 For other special occasions like Onam or Gudi Padwa- you can opt for temporary festive wallpapers.
-Go for rich patterns in red, gold, yellow, dark green, and orange, and get in the festive mood.
-The good thing about pooja mandir wallpapers is that they can be temporary installations.
-If you want to observe multiple festivals in your home, you can just update the decor as you feel at minimum cost and energy.
+Go for rich patterns in red, gold, yellow, dark green and orange and get in the festive mood.
+The good thing about wallpapers is that they can be temporary installations.
+If you want to observe multiple festivals in your home, you can just update the decor as you feel like at minimum cost and energy.

 And Wall Curry can help you find the right decor for your special days to have the Gods shower their blessings on you.